 Play Date Etiquette 101

-Local experts help parents pave the way to play date perfection!
+Local experts helps parents pave the way to play date perfection

 Question: I love getting together with fellow moms and dads for play dates, but sometimes I’m not sure what to expect.
 Everyone seems to have their own idea of what is acceptable.
 I don’t want to be overprotective or judge other parenting styles, but have my own rules, too.
 What’s normal, so I can then decide when it’s time to speak up?

-Expert: Dr. Tina Paone is the clinical director of the Counseling Center at Heritage in Montgomeryville, which provides full-service counseling services with a focus on Child-Centered Play Therapy.
-She is a National Certified Counselor, National Certified School Counselor, Approved Clinical Supervisor, Licensed Professional Counselor, Registered Play Therapist Supervisor, and a certified School Counselor for K-12 in Pennsylvania.
-Tina is also the mother of three and serves as assistant professor at Monmouth University.
+Experts: Dr. Tina Paone, a mother of three, leads the team at Paone Counseling & Consulting in Montgomeryville, which provides full-service counseling services.
+She is a National Certified Counselor, National Certified School Counselor, Approved Clinical Supervisor, Licensed Professional Counselor, Registered Play Therapist Supervisor, and a certified School Counselor for K–12 in Pennsylvania.
+She also serves as professor at Monmouth University.

 Answer: Play dates today aren’t as cut and dried as they were when it was as simple as knocking on a neighbor’s door and kicking a ball around until dinnertime.
-While the most important thing to remember is that parents always know what is best for their own child, here are some tips and guidelines to navigate the world of our young social butterflies.
+The most important thing to remember is that parents almost always know what is best for their own child.
+Nevertheless, being open and honest with one another as parents is the best way to ensure playdates go smoothly.
+With that said, here are some tips and guidelines to navigate the world of our young social butterflies.

 Babies & Toddlers

 For the most part, play dates prior to preschool are really intended for moms, dads, or caregivers more than babies or toddlers.
 However, that’s not to say they’re not important.
-At this age, children participate in parallel play as opposed to playing with one another, and it gives parents a chance to have some adult contact with other people who understand what they are going through.
+At this age, children participate in parallel play as opposed to playing with one another.
+This gives parents a chance to have some adult contact with other people who understand what they are going through.

 Stay or go?
 Parents should always plan to stay with their child if invited for a get-together, unless the inviting parent explicitly says it is a drop off date.
-Another option is to arrange a play date swap – one parent hosts the littles while the other parent has a chance to go out for errands, an appointment, a manicure, etc. then they switch off for the next time!
+Another option is to arrange a play date swap.
+In this scenario, one parent hosts the littles while the other parent has a chance to go out for errands, an appointment, a manicure, etc. Then they switch off for the next time!
 A win for everyone.

 Time Frame?
 Whatever’s decided between the organizing adults; always best if planned around naptime.

-It is funny (and might catch you off guard) when a friend of your preschooler/kindergartner asks, “Can I come over?”
-Usually, children this age have not mastered social decorum, and this is how they express that they would like to get together.
+It’s funny (and might catch you off guard) when a friend of your preschooler/kindergartner asks, “Can I come over?”
+Usually children this age have not mastered social decorum, and this is how they express that they would like to get together.
 It is parents’ responsibility to guide children through this and explain how invitations work.
-Some children may not be familiar with the idea of socializing at a friend’s house; they are typically more aware of play dates if they have older siblings.
-At this age, it may be helpful for children to play alone to get to know one another (while parents are hanging out in the next room).
+Some children may not be familiar with the idea of socializing at a friend’s house.
+They are typically more aware of play dates if they have older siblings.
+At this age, it may be helpful for children to play alone to get to know one another while parents are hanging out in the next room.

 Stay or go?
 At this age, it’s most appropriate for mom or dad to stay at the house with their child.
 Many kids are still potty training, or may not be used to being in an unfamiliar place without a parent.
-It is wise to confirm/establish parental invites prior to the start of the play date to avoid any awkward situations.
-If you have older kids, you may be more comfortable with dropping a child off for play dates, but the host may not be familiar with this.
+It is wise to confirm or establish parental invites prior to the start of the play date to avoid any awkward situations.
+If you have older kids, you may be more comfortable dropping your child off for play dates, but the host may not be familiar with this.
 Speaking of siblings, it’s also important to determine in advance if they are included in that invitation.

 Time Frame?
 1.5 to 2 hours

 Snack?
-It’s smart to discuss this with your guest’s parent prior to the play date, i.e. “I am going to have cheese crackers for a snack, is that OK for your child?”
+It’s smart to discuss this with your guest’s parent prior to the play date, e.g., “I am going to have cheese crackers for a snack.
+Is that OK for your child?”
 With so many allergies and specialized diets, it’s best to know ahead of time.

 A lot of important developmental milestones take place during the elementary school years.
-Your child will meet peers they want to socialize with outside of school, they will begin to get friends’ phone numbers independent of their parents, and may make plans on their own.
+Your child will meet peers they want to socialize with outside of school.
+Children at this age will often begin to get friends’ phone numbers independent of their parents and may make plans on their own.
 It’s important to make sure all parents are informed of plans, even if their child says they’re aware.

 Time Frame?
 Play dates at this age (especially from the fourth through sixth grades) can be anywhere from two to 18 hours with sleepovers.
 Regarding check-ins: You know your child and their responsibility level.
 You can ask your child to check in if they have a cellphone, or ask the other parent to check in with you at a convenient time.